Salonee2002/SRAM-16BYTES/README.md

 Can we go for pre-charge and pmos as the access transistors?
 It's technically possible to use PMOS transistors for access during pre-charge, it would be unconventional and may introduce unnecessary complexity and potential performance drawbacks.
 NMOS transistors are used for active pull-down operations in SRAM cells because they can discharge the storage nodes quickly when needed.
-And using PMOS can charge up the node quickly and can toggle the node.
+And using PMOS can discharge but taking up longer time than NMOS making the device slower.

 ## Row Decoder